How to Install PyCharm on Debian? (With Shortcut)

 PyCharm is well-known in the industry, with all the best features we can expect from an IDE, that’s why we’ll learn how to install it on Debian.

-Download now
+Download PyCharm

-PyCharm has two versions available:
+PyCharm used to have two separate versions available:

 • A Professional Edition, where you need a license to use it (approximately $200 a year).